SnowflakeCoder/programming/System-Design/CodeKarle/Notification Service System Design.md

 # Notification Service System Design

 No matter what kind of a system you are building, be it an e-commerce system or a content sharing platform, you will always have a notification service through which you will notify your customers of any new development.
-But how will you build such a system?
-Let’s have a look!

 ## Functional Requirements